 Ford’s SYNC 3 infotainment system is fitted as standard and provides plenty of connectivity.
 It includes both Apple CarPlay and Android Auto, allowing your phone’s apps to be displayed on the screen, plus DAB radio and Bluetooth.
 Voice control is also part of the package, so you can access the screen’s functions without taking your hands off the wheel or eyes off the road.

 Buyers have a choice of five trim levels.
 Zetec is the entry point, and includes luxuries like keyless start, auto lights and wireless phone charging.
 It also gets sat nav, cruise control and a handy heated windscreen, but you need to step up to Titanium in order to get dual-zone climate control and auto wipers.
 Titanium also brings LED headlights, keyless entry, a 12.3-inch digital dial display and a premium B&O sound system, too.
 It’s the one we’d pick both for its equipment levels and the wider choice of engines - although hybrid buyers will need to choose ST-Line trim or above.

 The top-spec Vignale model aims to look elegant rather than sporty, and has lots of equipment to offset its high price.
 You get metallic paint as standard, along with a different grille, leather upholstery and a full set of heated seats.

-Once you’ve picked your trim, you can then select from a number of options including a Technology Pack (upgraded headlights and a head-up display - £400), a winter pack (heated front seats and a heated steering wheel - £400) or a tow bar for £625.
+Once you’ve picked your trim, you can then select from a number of options including a Technology Pack (upgraded headlights and a head-up display - £400), a winter pack (heated front seats and a heated steering wheel - £400) or a tow bar for around £600.
 We’d recommend spending £100 on a space-saver spare wheel instead of the standard-fit tyre repair kit.